Resume Writer & Career Coach — ResumeToReferral.com

 Also, don’t overextend yourself during the holidays.
 Be sure to exercise, get enough sleep, and eat well.

 And watch out for holiday employment scams.
 In your desire to make extra cash for the holidays, don’t get caught up in job-related scams — like fake mystery shopping gigs, package processing rip-offs, or work-at-home cons.
 Check out job opportunities carefully, and never accept payments for work you haven’t done yet.
-And never deposit a check into your account and wire or transfer payments out before the payment has fully cleared (wait at least two weeks).
+Never deposit a check into your account and wire or transfer payments out before the payment has fully cleared (wait at least two weeks).

 Don’t be surprised if you don’t hear anything back right away.
 Because a lot of people use their accumulated vacation time before the end of the year, you may find yourself waiting a bit longer than usual for a response to your résumé or follow-up after a job interview.
 Be patient but persistent.